 |Who is it suitable for||Nearly everyone but usually not schizophrenics, Psychotics or people on Lithium or Halperidol||Everyone|

 |Is it safe||Yes with a qualified professional||Yes with a qualified professional|

 |Is it confidential||Yes||Yes|

-Stop smoking – in 2 sessions for good
+Stop smoking – in 2 hours for good

-Weight loss – not a diet but a new way of nourishing your body and losing weight for good
+Weight loss – not a diet but addressing the root cause of your eating habits and making positive changes